Snapchat/KeyDB-docs/docs/modules-api-ref.md

 is out of range.

-Note that the client will retain the currently selected DB even after the Redis command implemented by the module calling this function returns.
+Note that the client will retain the currently selected DB even after the KeyDB command implemented by the module calling this function returns.

 If the module command wishes to change something in a different DB and